mcapuccini/terraform-openstack-spark/README.md

   public_key="" # Path to a public SSH key external_net_uuid="" # External network UUID
   floating_ip_pool="" # Floating IP pool name
-  image_name="" # Name of a CoreOS Container-Linux image in your project master_flavor_name="" # Flavor name to be used for the master node worker_flavor_name="" # Flavor name to be user for the worker nodes workers_count=3 # Number of worker nodes to deploy
+  coreos_image_name="" # Name of a CoreOS Container-Linux image in your project master_flavor_name="" # Flavor name to be used for the master node worker_flavor_name="" # Flavor name to be user for the worker nodes workers_count=3 # Number of worker nodes to deploy